 beauty pageant - if only to stop some competitions degenerating in to a

-farce due to the participation of clearly "male" entrants.
+farce due to the participation of male entrants such as "drag" queens.

 In the end, nothing happened for a decade.

-The problem reached a crisis point in 2012 when Jenna Talackova
+The problem reached another crisis point in 2012 when Jenna Talackova

 (age 23) registered for

 Miss Universe Canada 2012 and was accepted.
 However someone informed the organisers that

 Jenna was transgender, which was technically correct as her original